 The XPatch contained a low-power, high-g triaxial accelerometer with 200g maximum per axis and a triaxial angular rate gyroscope to capture six degrees of freedom for linear and rotational time history accelerations of the heads center of gravity for all impacts that occurred during match participation.
 The time history incorporated three axes (x, y, z) of acceleration and three axes of velocity.
 Standing in an upright position these planes describe the medial-lateral, anterior-posterior and vertical acceleration and deceleration.

-The XPatch has a strong correlation for peak linear accelerations (PLA; r2=0.93)34 with a normalized root square error of 18%, but may over predict PLA and peak rotational accelerations (PRA) by 15 ±7g and 2500 ±1200 rad/s2 respectively.
-Nevis35 reported that the XPatch had good agreement with PLA but underestimated PRA by more than 25%.
 If an accelerometer exceeded the predetermined 10g linear acceleration threshold, 100 milliseconds (ms) of data (10 ms pre-trigger and 90 ms post-trigger) from each accelerometer and gyroscope were recorded to the on-board memory for later downloading.
 This data acquisition limit was based on a review of data acquisition limits utilized in previously published studies.21

 Following the match, the XPatch were removed from the player and the data downloaded to the Injury Management Software (IMS) (X2Biosystems).
 The IMS enabled the raw accelerometer data to be transformed to the head center of gravity by using a rigid-body transformation for linear acceleration and a 5-point stencil for rotational acceleration.21, 34 The biomechanical measures of head impact severity consisted of impact duration (ms), linear acceleration (g), and rotational head acceleration (rad/s2) Resultant linear acceleration is the rate of change in velocity of the estimated center of gravity of the head attributable to an impact and the associated direction of motion of the head.35 Resultant rotational acceleration is the rate of change in rotational velocity of the head attributable to an impact, and its direction in a coordinate system with the origin at the estimated center of gravity of the head.35 False impacts were removed by the X2Biosystems proprietary ‘de-clacking’ algorithm21 by comparing the waveform of each impact to a ‘Gaussian-like’ reference waveform using cross-correlation.21 Impacts with a resultant linear acceleration of <10g were removed.
 The remaining impacts were downloaded to an Excel spreadsheet and time-filtered to include only those impacts that occurred during match participation.

-Head impact exposure including frequency, magnitude and location of impacts were quantified using previously established methods.26, 36 Three measures of impact frequency were computed for each player: player impacts, the total, median 25th-75th interquartile range (IQR)], and the 95th percentile of head impacts recorded for a player during all the matches observed, player group impacts, the total, median [IQR], and the 95th percentile of impacts recorded for the player group during all matches observed, and impacts per match, the total, median [IQR], and the 95th percentile of head impacts recorded for a player during all the matches observed.
+Head impact exposure including frequency, magnitude and location of impacts were quantified using previously established methods.26, 36 Three measures of impact frequency were computed for each player: player impacts, the total, median 25th-75th interquartile range (IQR)], and the 95th percentile of head impacts recorded for a player during all the matches observed, player group impacts, the total, median [IQR], and the 95th percentile of impacts recorded for each of the player groups (forwards, midfielders and backs) during all matches observed, and impacts per match, the total, median [IQR], and the 95th percentile of head impacts recorded for a player during all the matches observed.